YottaDB/YDBDoc/ProgGuide/langfeat.rst

 * blkmods - Is either 1 or 0.
 1 implies the transaction restarted because this process (P1) is attempting to READ/UPDATE a block that has concurrently been updated by another process (P2) since P1 access the block as part of its TP transaction.
 This means the "code: ..." output in the TPRESTART message will have L as the last letter.
 0 implies the restart occurred because of a different reason.
 The "code: ..." then has something other than "L" as the last letter.
 Note that each letter in "code: ..." corresponds to the failure code in each try/retry in the order of occurrence.

-* blklvl - Is the level in the GDS structure of the block ("blk: ..." field in the TPRESTART message) that caused the TP restart.
+* blklvl - Is the level of the block (``blk: ...`` field in the TPRESTART message) where the TP restart occurred.

-* type - A value of 0,1,2,4 shows the restart occurred in the TP transaction BEFORE executing TCOMMIT; whether it is a 0 or 1 or 2 or 4 should not matter to the user.
+* type - A value of 0,1,2,4 shows the restart occurred in the TP transaction BEFORE executing TCOMMIT.
 These values would typically be used for debugging by your YottaDB support channel.
-A value of 3 shows the restart occurred at TCOMMIT time.
+A value of 3 or 5 shows the restart occurred at TCOMMIT time.

 * readset - The number of GDS blocks that are accessed as part of this TP transaction in the region containing the global ("glbl: ..." in the TPRESTART message).